-Spiders, like insects, belong to the phylum Arthropoda, (jointed appendages) but they are in the class Arachnida, which includes the orders Acari (ticks and mites).
+Spiders, like insects, belong to the phylum Arthropoda (jointed appendages), but they are in the class Arachnida, which includes the orders Acari (ticks and mites).
 Their closest living relative is thought to be that of the marine horseshoe crab.
-Spiders are found in all environments and wherever there are other arthropods to prey upon.
+Spiders are found in all environments and wherever there are other arthropods to prey on.

 Nearly all spiders use venom to incapacitate their prey.
-Two spiders here in Kansas and Missouri have a venom that can inflict pain and necrosis of the tissue.
-The black widow bite in humans can go unnoticed at first bite but can cause several days of pain, muscle spasms and abdominal cramping.
-Deaths are rare from the black widow bite and antivenins are available in emergency situations.
+Two spiders here in Kansas and Missouri have a poison that can inflict pain and necrosis of the tissue.
+The black widow bite in humans can go unnoticed at first bite but can cause several days of pain, muscle spasms, and abdominal cramping.
+Deaths are rare from the black widow bite, and antivenins are available in emergencies.
 The brown recluse bite causes death to the tissue at the site of the bite.
-While these may not cause systemic effects like the black widow toxins, the wounds produced may take weeks or months to heal, and infection is a serious risk.
+While these may not cause systemic effects like the black widow toxins, the wounds produced may take weeks or months to heal, and infection is a severe risk.

 Two other spiders we get calls for here at ZipZap Bed Bug KC in Kansas and Missouri are the wolf spider and the cellar spider.
 Wolf spiders are active hunters like the brown recluse but do not have the same toxic venom that the brown recluse does.
 They can be small to very large here and prey on other insects as well as small vertebrates.
-Most people are very afraid of the wolf spider due to its size and appearance.
-The cellar spider is a web building spider and uses it web to capture prey.
+Most people are terrified of the wolf spider due to its size and appearance.
+The cellar spider is a web-building spider and uses its web to capture prey.
 This is the spider we see in most houses we service here in Kansas and Missouri.
 The cellar spider can get quite large but will generally keep to itself.
-The webs the cellar spider makes is what generally prompts a call to our office due to the unsightliness of the webs that buildup in the corners of our homes.
+The webs the cellar spider makes is what prompts a call to our office typically due to the unsightliness of the webs that buildup in the corners of our homes.